 - My Account

 Ngoepe played only 27 games in 2011 due to an injury.
-He played the entire 2012 season with Bradenton, and in a then career-high 124 games played.
+He played the entire 2012 season with Bradenton and in a then career-high 124 games.
 He would also play 16 games for the Scottsdale Scorpions of the Arizona Fall League.
 In 2013, he again began the season with Bradenton, playing 28 games and batting .292 before being promoted to the Double-A Altoona Curve, where he played 72 games.
-In Altoona, Ngeope hit .177 with 3 home runs and 16 RBI.
+In Altoona, Ngeope hit .177 with three home runs and 16 RBI.
 He made his second trip to the Arizona Fall League at the end of the season, playing 17 games for Scottsdale.

 In 2014, Ngeope set career-highs in games played and RBI, playing 131 games with Altoona and batting .238 with nine home runs and 52 RBI.
 In 2015, he was invited to spring training by the Pirates and started the season for the Indianapolis Indians of the Class AAA International League in 2016.
 Ngope's younger brother, Victor, also plays in the Pirates organization.